luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 While our experimental setup aimed to reduce external influences, the non-normal distributed data suggests this might not have been entirely effective.
 Future research might be able to isolate the experiment even further, leading to more accurate results.

-Our study only involved typing 50 characters, to reduce the runtime of the experiment.
+Our study only involved typing 50 characters to reduce the runtime of the experiment.
 However, due to this shorter time, the experiment is more vulnerable to variance.
 Furthermore, it might be the case that some editors have an increased energy consumption when more is written in the file.
 Future research could look into the effects of longer text being typed on the different editor's energy consumption.

 ## Conclusion
 We aimed to determine which text editor is most energy efficient for note taking on windows computers.
 This was done by comparing the four popular text editors Word, Notepad, Notepad++ and Visual studio code.
 Our results indicate that Notepad++ has the lowest energy consumption, with Notepad following closely behind.
 Both of these text editors are considerably more lightweight, with a much smaller feature set.